-Fleas emerge from the pupal stage as adults.
-They seek hosts and begin feeding on their hosts' blood.
-They can survive in bedding and carpeting as long as host animals are available to feed on.
-They shed reddish-black waste that could wind up on your pet's bedding -- don't mistake this feces, or flea dirt, for pupae, eggs or larvae.
-Smear a fleck of it on white paper -- does it turn reddish or rusty?
-Your dog has fleas.
+Living fleas on dogs, or any pet, shed reddish-black waste that could wind up on your pet's bedding — don't mistake this feces, or flea dirt, for pupae, eggs, or larvae.
+Smear a fleck of it on white paper — does it turn reddish or rusty?
+If yes, your dog has fleas.